"What are your plans for New Year's Eve?" Around the middle of December, that question is only topped by... "What are you wearing for New Year's Eve?"

 We wanted to continue, but my Dad was falling asleep at the table.
 He was at home and in bed as quickly as we could say Happy New Year!

-We had arranged to meet friends at Pumphouse and Elvis' in Sandy Ground.
+We continued on without my Dad at Pumphouse and Elvis' in Sandy Ground.
 The street was jammed and hopping, a real "party" atmosphere.
 Fireworks, drinks, dancing, cheering, people shoulder to shoulder.

 Be sure to make Sandy Ground part of your after-dinner party, no matter where you start from.